 The opportunity of working in a political environment with a sense of community service and clear management potential appeals to many people, not just lawyers.
 The vast range of legal work that the local government legal section will undertake makes for a stimulating and lively workplace.
 Many lawyers decide to follow this path early on, and do their training within a local authority legal section, going on to full careers within councils.
 Others may come after training at a law firm, having decided on a public sector career over those offered by private practice.
 Working in this sector also offers a flexibility that few other areas of the law can offer, with (for instance) much easier access to part-time positions throughout the career.

 Training within a local government legal department does not limit your career choices.
 A move into private practice is not uncommon, nor is a switch into industry.
-Those with managerial skills may move easily into senior positions in councils, whilst the opportunities to specialise in many different areas of law are good.
+Those with managerial skills may move easily into senior positions in councils, while the opportunities to specialise in many different areas of law are good.

 How to apply